CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/trigger_change_class/entity.md

 </div>
 </div>
 </div>
-<div class="notices red">Using !activator as the target to change the classification of the activating entity does not work. [trigger_changevalue](../trigger_changevalue) can be used instead to get around this.</div>
+<div class="notices red" markdown="1">Using !activator as the target to change the classification of the activating entity does not work. [trigger_changevalue](../trigger_changevalue) can be used instead to get around this.</div>